Globus Medical (GMED)

 AI Analysis | Feedback

-Due to the fragmented nature of the medical device market and the large number of healthcare providers globally, Globus Medical does not typically have a few "major customer companies" that individually account for a significant portion of its revenue, nor does it publicly disclose specific hospital systems as major customers.
-Instead, its customer base consists of a wide array of healthcare institutions and professionals.
+Globus Medical, Inc. (GMED) primarily sells its medical devices and solutions to healthcare institutions rather than directly to individual patients.
+Due to the fragmented nature of the medical device industry, Globus Medical typically does not have a single major customer that accounts for a significant portion of its revenue, nor does it typically disclose specific customer names.
+Instead, its customer base comprises a broad network of:

-- Ambulatory Surgical Centers (ASCs): These are outpatient facilities that perform surgical procedures, often for less complex cases, where Globus Medical's products may also be used.
+- Ambulatory Surgical Centers (ASCs): Outpatient facilities that perform various surgical procedures, including those requiring Globus Medical's devices.

 AI Analysis | Feedback